sxiii/kinoparser/README.md

 # Manipulating data
 You could easily remove or add data that you need/don't need.
 You have to do it every time only in two places: in the heading (`t.field_names`), and in the print row (`t.add_row`).
 If you would like to add your own, please read the IMDBpy docs here: https://imdbpy.readthedocs.io and Kinopoisk help here: https://github.com/ramusus/kinopoiskpy

-# Further development
+# Roadmap / Further development
 * improve the speed of loading data
 * make it possible to give file input with comma/tab/newline separated list of films
 * make the script parse some popular websites with films by itself

-# Issues
+# How to contribute / Issues
-If you have any problems, errors, issues, and cannot google them out (so they are related to the kinoparser source code), please create a github issue and show your errors etc.
+If you have any questions, problems, errors, issues, and cannot google them out (so they are related to the kinoparser source code), please create a github issue and show your errors etc.

+If you want to contribute some improvement feel free to make a pull request.
+Your contribution will be mentioned in the project.